Droulard/Dynatrace-ActiveGate/README.md

 Dynatrace ActiveGate
 =========
+<strong>NOTE: </strong> This is only for Linux, Windows will be supported in a future version

-Automate the process of downloading and configuring the Dynatrace ActiveGate
+<strong>Purpose: </strong> Automate the process of downloading and configuring the Dynatrace ActiveGate

 Requirements
 ------------